teleport-network/teleport-documents/intro/README.md

 #### Cross-chain interoperability between two chains via relay-chain

-The Teleport Chain plays as a relay chain without any packet processing logic.
+The Teleport Chain plays as a relay chain without any packet processing for business logic.

 ![avatar](./cross-chain-with-relay.svg)